 There are two different ways we recommend to smoke a brisket without a smoker.
 If you have a grill, you can turn it into a smoker with just a few additional items that will allow you to smoke brisket and an array of different meats and veggies.

-You can also smoke a brisket in the oven a lot easier than you think, and you may find yourself liking it better than the traditionally smoked brisket.
+You can also get smoky flavored brisket in the oven a lot easier than you think, and you may find yourself liking it better than the traditionally smoked brisket.
 You could also try to smoke the brisket using an indoor smoker, but indoor smokers are for short use and too small for a traditional whole brisket.

 This article will show you our two different ways to prepare a brisket without a smoker or if the weather is terrible.
 We will also go over some tips and tricks to help you get the best result possible and answer any additional questions you may have.